S-C-M/sinatra-fwitter-4-associations-pc-jastor-120215/README.md

 ## Objectives

-1. Understand how different models relate to each other in our Sinatra applicaton
+1. Understand how different models relate to each other in our Sinatra application
 2. Create multiple migrations using rake and ActiveRecord
 3. Setup ActiveRecord `has_many` and `belongs_to` relationships.